fntechgit/fnEvent/src/pages/custom-pages/about-the-event.md

 ### Why Attend?

-* You want to learn new ways to use MyCase and LawPay in your practice
+* You want to learn new ways to use MyCase or LawPay in your practice
 * You think you may be missing out on everything MyCase and LawPay can do for your firm
 * You’re interested in learning about the trends shaping the practice of law
 * You want to hear directly from the MyCase and LawPay teams about the future of our products